In theory, weight loss should be easy: watch what you eat, work up a sweat, and reap the rewards.

 In addition to losing primarily water weight, cutting back too far on carbs can leave you chronically low on energy, which can hamper your weight-loss efforts by keeping you more sedentary and lowering your workout performance.

 You also need protein and fat.
-Both will help you feel full, but fat also helps regulate your hormones and protein is vital to building lean muscle mass, the primary determinant factor of your metabolic rate, Ellner says.
+Both will help you feel full, but fat also helps regulate your hormones and protein is vital to building lean mass (a.k.a. muscle), the primary determining factor of your metabolic rate, Ellner says.
 The more muscle you have, the faster your metabolism will be.

 4. You’re Not Working Out Hard Enough